alextvk/pcbs-project/README.md

 ### The display duration conditions
 3 different display duration conditions were used, following Duncan's own experiment.
-* the first set of stimuli displayed lasts for 60msec
+* the first set of stimuli displayed lasts for 60msec;
-* the second one lasts for 90msec
+* the second one lasts for 90msec;
-* the last one lasts for 120 msec
+* the last one lasts for 120 msec;
 All displays are followed by a blanck screen for 500msec.

 In total, there are 6 blocked experimental conditions at stake: 2 (partial, whole) x 3 (display duration).
 There will be 8 trials for each of these 6 blocked conditions.